mindspore-ai/models/official/gnn/GCN/README.md

 - `DATASET_NAME` must be in ['cora', 'citeseer'].
 - `NEED_PREPROCESS` means weather need preprocess or not, it's value is 'y' or 'n'.
+- `DEVICE_TYPE` is the target device to run, support 'Asecnd', 'GPU', 'CPU'.
 - `DEVICE_ID` is optional, default value is 0.

 ### result